paketo-buildpacks/rfcs/text/go/0001-go-bom.md

 #### Detection

-The Go Module BOM Generator CNB always detects with the following contract:
+The Go Module BOM Generator CNB will pass detection if there is valid `go.mod` file and the repository is a valid `git` repository with the following contract:

 * Requires {`go-dist`} during `build`
 * Provides none